nozsavsev/backy/Readme.md

 must be imported in main.ts so it will be bundled with the server. will be automatically registered and mapped to the express when `mapControllers` is called.

-To define a controller define a class with attribute controller with first argument being the path of the controller.
+To define a controller, define a class withan  attribute controller with the first argument being the path of the controller.

 API methods are defined with HttpGet, HttpPost, HttpPut, HttpDelete decorators.
 If no path provided, the method name is used as the path.